jpreall/louPy/README.md

 #### Optional parameters:
 `force (Bool)`: If True, overwrite .cloupe file of the same name, if it exists.
 Default = `False`
 `clusters (list)`: list of categorical columns in `adata.obs` to include as 'cluster' groups in Loupe file.
-Defaults to use all availble catagorical columns in `adata`, if fewer than 16.
+Defaults to use all available catagorical columns in `adata`, if fewer than 16.

 For example: